copelandhouse2/cewebmui/README.md

 Copeland Engineering Web Tools.

+## v2.1.12 3/1/2023

+- Enh: Revision Dialog Screen: Now allows you to select multiple scope items for a revision.
+- Enh: Project Screen: Now displays creation date and revisions of the scope item
+- Enh: Project Screen: Now displays created by, creation date, last updated by, and last update date of the project.
+Mouse over the job number at the top of screen
+- Enh: Custom Project Screen: Added Inspection and Inspection Billing contact
+- Enh: Trello Update: Webtools will no longer move an updated card to bottom of current list.
+It will remain in its spot.

 ## v2.1.11 1/27/2023

 - Enh: Client Details Screen: Ability to assign a main contact and billing contact to a client